Weobley High School

 - Personalised letters to parents

-- Certificates which recognise positive contributions to the school community
+- Certificates which recognise positive contributions to the school community and ethos.

-- Prizes, to include our annual prize giving evening where prizes are awarded for tutor group and subject achievement
+- Prizes, to include our annual prize-giving evening where prizes are awarded for tutor group and subject achievement

 - Learning Co-ordinator Awards for attendance and positive conduct